Isotopes of dubnium: Hot fusion

 In 1988, scientists as the Lawrence Livermore National Laboratory (LLNL) used the asymmetric hot fusion reaction with an einsteinium-254 target to search for the new nuclides 264Db and 263Db.
-Due to the low sensitivity of the experiment caused by the small Es-254 target, they were unable to detect any evaporation residues (ER).
+Due to the low sensitivity of the experiment caused by the small 254Es target, they were unable to detect any evaporation residues (ER).

 Decay of heavier nuclides

 Isotopes of dubnium have also been identified in the decay of heavier elements.
 Observations to date are summarised in the table below: